Last updated on May 9th, 2023.

 - Address: Palace of Holyroodhouse, Canongate, Edinburgh, EH8 8DX

-- Website: The Out About Scotland Guide to Holyrood Palace
+- Website: Holyrood Palace

 The Jacobite uprising of 1745 centred around Prince Charles Edward Stuart and his fight to reclaim the British throne in the name of his father.
+The short-lived rebellion began in Glenfinnan in the Scottish Highlands in August and ended with the Culloden massacre in April of the following year.

-The palace has a long history that dates back to the 12th century, and the ruins of Holyrood Abbey which joins the palace on its northern side date back even further.
+But in September, for five extremely lavish weeks, the ‘Bonnie Prince’ set up court in Holyrood Palace at the bottom of The Royal Mile in Edinburgh.
+The palace has a long history that dates back to the 12th century, and the ruins of Holyrood Abbey, which joins the palace on its northern side, date back even further.

-The ‘modern’ palace saw construction start in the 16th century with the gatehouse and royal apartments being built first, followed by the southwest tower and the Great Gallery several years later.
+The’modern’ palace saw construction start in the 16th century, with the gatehouse and royal apartments being built first, followed by the southwest tower and the Great Gallery several years later.

 Today, visitors can explore the maze of rooms inside the palace on a self-guided tour, with each room getting progressively grander as they make their way around.
+It’s a genuinely impressive place, full of detailed carvings on the ceilings, priceless works of art on the walls, and the finest furniture you’re ever likely to see.

 Craigmillar Castle